 60. The military school that is located near the Eiffel Tower often used the Champ de Mars to perform military drills and marches.

-63. A study conducted by “National Geographic Australia” concluded that it would cost about $480 million USD to construct an exact replica of the Eiffel Tower today.
-That would be more than 10 times what it originally cost, 8 million Francs, which is the equivalent of just over $40 million USD today.
+63. A study conducted by “National Geographic Australia” concluded that it would cost about USD 480 million to construct a replica of the Eiffel Tower today.
+That would be more than 10 times what it originally cost, 8 million Francs, which is the equivalent of just over USD 40 million today.

 Quick Facts About the Eiffel Tower

 - 65. The iron of the Eiffel Tower weighs 7,300 tonnes.

 - 66. The architectural height is 300 meters (984 ft).